 - Assist in the monitoring of individual student progress in the core academic curriculum.

 - Provide data to identify under-served students who need interventions and support services .

-- Online Assessment Reporting System (OARS) is a system for collecting, creating, scoring and reporting of formative, and benchmark assessments, analyzes state mandated assessments and progress monitoring of student achievement that is aligned to Common Core State Standards (CCSS).
+- Illuminate Data and Assessment (DnA) is a system for collecting, creating, scoring and reporting of formative, and benchmark assessments, analyzes state mandated assessments and progress monitoring of student achievement that is aligned to Common Core State Standards (CCSS).
 It helps school districts meet the state and federal testing and reporting requirements, empowers teachers to modify instruction based on assessment results, and provides data that school and district administrators can use to plan appropriate professional development and support.

 - Other Assessments

 - College Board Exams